qbaocaca/boys_classifier/README.md

 &nbsp;

-### Everything from tutoring, analysis, to evaluation is documented in here.
+### Everything from tutoring, analysis, to evaluation is documented here.
 Please check them out for yourself.

 ### - _Full Pytorch training pipeline on image classification task [ part1 ]_